shwetaramdas/shwetaramdas.github.io/untitled folder/miscellaneous.md

 * <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008624"> What is ancestry?</a>; a very nice article talking about what exactly 'genetic ancestry' encapsulates, and what it doesn't
 * <a href="https://arxiv.org/ftp/arxiv/papers/2106/2106.10041.pdf"> The language of race, ethnicity, and ancestry in human genetic research </a>; a note to human geneticists on language and terminology that is prone to misunderstanding
 * <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5536862/"> An expanded view of complex traits: from polygenic to omnigenic </a> A paper that makes me think about genetic architecture of complex traits (whether or not I agree with the term omnigenic)
+* <a href="https://www.cell.com/ajhg/fulltext/S0002-9297(07)61949-1"> Selecting a Maximally Informative Set of Single-Nucleotide Polymorphisms for Association Analyses Using Linkage Disequilibrium <a>; defining tagSNPs in the human genome
+*

+### Readings on functional genomics

 ### Readings on research
 * <a href='https://undsci.berkeley.edu/lessons/pdfs/how_science_works.pdf'>How Science Works</a>; a description of the scientific process for undergraduate students